open-sauced/maintainer-intro-course/building-community.md

 ### Identify New Talents with OpenSauced

-You can utilize OpenSauced's features to identify new talents.
-You can track active project contributors through the [Insights Page](https://docs.opensauced.pizza/features/insights/) and [Lists](https://docs.opensauced.pizza/features/lists/).
+You can utilize OpenSauced's features, [Insights Page](https://docs.opensauced.pizza/features/insights/) and [Lists](https://docs.opensauced.pizza/features/lists/), to identify new talents by tracking active project contributors.

 #### 1. Using Insights Page